 (At 1:30:00, Director's cut) While the Wonders are in the booth for the early morning "interview" show in L.A., as the camera pans around the DJ, the back of the Canadian pop LP Fields of Fire, released in 1988 by Corey Hart, is visible at the back of the stack of LPs.

-When they switch Lenny's guitar to a Fender Jaguar, they picked one with a large headstock.
-Fender did not start using the large headstock until after CBS took over in 1965, and the large headstock first went into production in Dec 1965.
-The movie takes place in early-mid 1964
+When Lenny's guitar switches to a Fender Jaguar, they picked one with a large headstock.
+Fender did not start using the large headstock until after CBS took over in 1965, and the large headstock first went into production in Dec.
+1965.
+The movie takes place in early-mid 1964.

 In the recording studio, after Guy plays his solo "I am Spartacus", Del comes in.
 He says, "Let's play that Spartacus number again".
 Guy goes on to play something that bears no musical resemblance to the solo.